Five airports with developable land within FTZs

 The St. Louis region includes two international cargo airports (St. Louis-Lambert International Airport and MidAmerica St. Louis Airport) and several other regional airports with amenities beneficial to freight movement including financial benefits from Foreign Trade Zones and Enterprise Zones, access to adjacent developable land, multiple modes of transportation, cold storage for perishable goods, and 24/7 operation 365 days a year, free of noise limitations.

 The Illinois Legislature has allocated $96 million to pay for a long-sought Metro East extension of the region’s MetroLink light rail system to MidAmerica St. Louis Airport.
-Construction on the approximate 5-mile route could begin in as soon as two years.
+Construction on the approximate 5-mile route should begin in early 2023.